zulurepublic/zulu-passport/README.md

 -   `IS_CLAIM_SIGNER` = 4; //Keys with this purpose can sign claims in name of the passport.
 If a key of this type is removed, all claims issued from it in the name of the passport should be treated as invalid.
 -   `IS_SELF_CLAIM_MANAGER` = 5; //Keys with this purpose can add and remove claims issued by the key itself.

+The Passport also has functions for adding/removing/changing claims, that are explained in the [Documentation](https://github.com/zulurepublic/zulu-passport/wiki/).
-Claims have the topic, scheme, issuer, signature, data, and uri as attributes.
+Claims have 6 atributes topic, scheme, issuer, signature, data, and uri as attributes.
 These are explained in the following section.

 -   `topic` is an uint256 were the number correlates to a topic.
 Topics could, for example, be KYC, Citizen of .., has a facebook account, ...
 -   `scheme` is an uint256 were the number corresponds to the key signing method that is being used.
 1 is here the ECDSA standard Ethereum uses and the only one implemented so far.